juanwolf/blog/content/post/programming/2018-12-20-what-is-a-nat-gw.en.md

 ## Conclusion

 Et voila!
 We saw how a NAT Gateway behave and its limitation.
-They are one of the core component used in an infra in the Cloud so I am sure knowing that will help you when dealing with SREs/DevOps.
+They are one of the core components of an infrastructure in the :cloud: so it's pretty important to have at least a basic knowledge of what they are used for.
 Sur ce codez bien!

 **PS:** I tried to implement one [here](https://github.com/juanwolf/toran).
 It was way more difficult than I thought.
 As I had better (aka not as useless) projects in my head, I started to work on them instead of finishing this one :smile:.